 Utility Type Key Characteristics Investor-Owned Utilities Municipal Utilities Utility Cooperatives Ownership Privately owned.
 Typically owned by the city.
 Owned by the customers they serve.
-Governance Governance Structure / Management Each customer is a member- owner with one vote under the "one person, one vote" cooperative principle.
+Governance Governance Structure / Management Company issues stock and is responsible to shareholders.
+Heavily regulated at the state level.
+Structure varies significantly, ranging from a department within a city administration to a municipal utility district operating independently of the city administration.
+Each customer is a member- owner with one vote under the "one person, one vote" cooperative principle.
 Member-owners elect the board of directors who make decisions.
-Total number in the U.S. ~200 ~2,000 ~900 Duranalanaa % U.S. customers served ~68% ~15% ~13% Prevalence and Size Size of territory & customer base Large service territories in multiple states, serving a few thousand to a few million customers.
+Total number in the U.S. ~200 ~2,000 ~900 Prevalence and Size % U.S. customers served ~68% ~15% ~13% Size of territory & customer base Large service territories in multiple states, serving a few thousand to a few million customers.
 Generally small to mid-size customer base.
 Typically large and sparsely populated service territories, serving a small customer base.
+50 Please note that the statistics related to prevalence and size are specific to electric utilities.
+CADMUS